Who we are?

 Our Investment Strategy

-- We pursue undervalued or below replacement cost transit-oriented, Class B (workforce housing) multifamily properties in areas currently or soon to undergo positive transformation, where current owners lack vision, capital or management ability.
+- We pursue undervalued or below replacement cost transit-oriented, Class B (workforce housing) multifamily properties in areas currently or soon to undergo positive transformation.

 - Through our vision, capital improvements and “hands-on” management, we bring occupancy and rents to market levels.
 We stabilize the property and increase cash flow with subsequent increases in asset values.
 We position the assets for a long-term hold with stable cash flow.